FREQUENTLY ASKED QUESTIONS

 The Town of Morehead City consider steps as a part of a building structure and, therefore, under normal circumstances would exclude the placement of decks and steps within the 30 foot CAMA setback.
 Since Tide Lines subdivision is a Planned Unit Development (PUD), there is an exception which allows homeowners to move their steps, not building structure, within the 30 foot CAMA setback.

 CAMA allows 200 square feet of decks and/or steps (i.e. impervious structures) within the 30 foot CAMA setback.
 During your building and site design, you should consider the base building site setback as well as the deck setback within the 30 foot CAMA setback and make sure that you do not exceed 200 square feet of wood deck and/or steps.
 The steps and decks cannot have a roof structure over them.
 Also note that a maximum 6 foot wide impervious walkway access to the water is allowed; however, the walkway is not considered part of the 200 square feet and is unlimited in area, thus you may extend a walkway from the steps to the waterfront bulkhead without restriction.

 What should I know about constructing my home's pier/dock?

-Every homeowner is allowed a minimum of two boat slips per lot, one large floating and one slip allowing a boat lift, plus finger pier and main pier access.
+Every homeowner is allowed a maximum of two boat slips per lot, one large floating and one slip allowing a boat lift, plus finger pier and main pier access.
 The riparian setback associated with each lot (which allows cross access and ease of use for each homeowner's proposed pier and dock facility) shall not be modified.